 - Queue length Mean

-The fourth and fifth blocks of information report the most frequently issued remote procedure calls (RPCs), calls made for the Slurmctld daemon to perform some action.
+The next blocks of information report the most frequently issued remote procedure calls (RPCs), calls made for the Slurmctld daemon to perform some action.
 The fourth block reports the RPCs issued by message type.
 You will need to look up those RPC codes in the Slurm source code by looking them up in the file src/common/slurm_protocol_defs.h.
 The report includes the number of times each RPC is invoked, the total time consumed by all of those RPCs plus the average time consumed by each RPC in microseconds.
 The fifth block reports the RPCs issued by user ID, the total number of RPCs they have issued, the total time consumed by all of those RPCs plus the average time consumed by each RPC in microseconds.

 The sixth block of information, labeled Pending RPC Statistics, shows information about pending outgoing RPCs on the slurmctld agent queue.
 The first section of this block shows types of RPCs on the queue and the count of each.
 The second section shows up to the first 25 individual RPCs pending on the agent queue, including the type and the destination host list.
 This information is cached and only refreshed on 30 second intervals.